madebygoodbit/policies/pages/stollery-reflect/Terms of Use.md

 _LAST UPDATED: July 18, 2022_

-These websites located at https://reflect.stollerytomorrowandtoday.com (together, the “Site”) are operated by Goodbit (“we”, “us” or “our”).
+These websites located at https://reflect.stollerytomorrowandtoday.com (together, the “Site”) are operated by Goodbit Ideas Inc. ("Goodbit", “we”, “us” or “our”).
 The Site include all downloadable applications, features, functionality, content or information that is made available or provided on the Site and any other media form, media channel, mobile website, or mobile application related or connected thereto.

 The Site is made available to you for educational and research purposes.